Native Pollinator Garden, Coastal Sage Scrub + Wildflower Garden, Full Sun Area (6+ Hours Direct Sun Each Day)

 ‘Austin Griffiths’ Manzanita is an eye-catching centerpiece in this CA Native Rock Garden.
 Small plugs of Hummingbird Sage will grow in to create lush highlights of green foliage and pink flowers on 1-2 foot tall inflorescences that are adored by Hummingbirds.

-Mostly Ca Native Garden, Butterfly Garden, Walkable Landscape with Flagstone and Dymondia Groundcover
+Native/Naturalized Garden, Butterfly Garden, Walkable Landscape with Flagstone and Dymondia Groundcover

 Mostly Shade Garden with Container Plants in Sunny Spots